robMolloy/firebase-emulator-next-walkthrough/README.md

 ## Firestore rules

+### deploy

 Firestore rules will update when `firestore.rules` is edited and saved.
 To deploy use the command `firebase deploy --only firestore:rules`.

+### examples

+Some examples are shown within the firebase folder that can be found in the root directory